damianhakert/damianhakert.github.io/source/posts/2016-08-22-announcing-the-gitlab-issue-board.html.md

 ### Live demo

-<i class="fa fa-check-circle-o fa-fw font-awesome green" aria-hidden="true"></i> To
-see the GitLab Issue Board in action, take a look at GitLab Developer Advocates ([Amanda] and [Ivan])’s screencast below.
+To see the GitLab Issue Board in action, take a look at GitLab Developer Advocates ([Amanda] and [Ivan])’s screencast below.

 <figure class="video_container">